 - Assist with the location and acquisition of data files not currently in the Data Services' collection.

-- Assist with both the identification of appropriate datasets and of variables within a dataset, and perform data extractions of selected variables to create custom datasets for research or instructional use.
+- Assist with both the identification of appropriate datasets and of variables within a dataset.

 - Provide technical assistance with the transfer of data across various hardware and software platforms.